 In addition to teaching chemistry and performing research, I serve as the General Chemistry Coordinator for the Chemistry Department.
 In that capacity, I supervise all of the General Chemistry graduate teaching assistants and work with the chemistry stockroom staff to make sure that students learn as much as possible as they perform their laboratory experiments.
 Other responsibilities include scheduling General Chemistry classes and organizing homework assignments and final exams.

-Many students develop a love for science when they do science in the laboratory.
-Over the years, I have employed many undergraduate students to help me create and test new experiments for chemsitry and nanotechnology classes.
-We have implemented and published several of these experiments.
+It is well established that students learn most by actively participating in their education.
+For science classes, that often means students performing laboratory experiments.
+I enjoy devising new, interesting experiments for students and seeing them taught at Florida Tech.
+I also support many undergraduate students to help me develop these experimenters and they appear as co-authors on published articles and present our research at science education conferences.
 My current interests include experiments that highlight applications of nanotechnology and designing virtual chemistry experiments.
-Projects have been supported by the National Science Foundation, the Department of Energy and the Camille and Henry Dreyfus Foundation.
-Read about current and recent projects by clicking on the links to the right.
+This is my most active field of research and has been supported by the National Science Foundation, the Department of Energy and the Camille and Henry Dreyfus Foundation.
+Read about current and recent projects by clicking on the links below.

-These new experiments are only useful if they benefit students.
-This means that we need to understand what students know before the activity and how much they have learned afterwards.
-Chemical education researchers apply statistical methods with a scientific approach in order to determine how a lab experiment might benefit students.
-All of my current research includes an evaluates the project's efficacy towards improving student learning.
+These new experiments are only useful if they benefit students helping them learn more or improve their appreciation of chemistry.
+This means that we must understand how the experience of performing the experiment can influence students’ knowledge and attitudes.
+Chemical education researchers apply statistical methods with a scientific approach in order to determine how a lab experiment might affect students.
+All of my current research evaluates the project's efficacy towards improving student learning and attitudes.

 Understanding the mechanism of a reaction allows us to optimize the reaction rate and predict its outcome.
 My current research in this area focuses on understanding how visible light can initiate chemical reactions that degrade pollutants into nontoxic or event useful products.
 Halogenated organic molecules provide interesting target molecules because they have a significant environmental impact as greenhouse gases and many such compounds cannot be destroyed by conventional oxidation techniques.